Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

 \subsubsection{Spectral index and intensity maps}

 We now turn our attention to the projected synchrotron emission itself, and how features in intensity and spectral index maps can be explained with the knowledge we have gained over the last sections.
 We first focus on the intensity maps, which we show for our Mach 3 simulation at $t=180$ Myr in the upper panels of Fig.~\ref{figure:intensity-and-spectral-index}.
 The intensity of the emission is calculated for each pixel using Eq.~\eqref{eq:intensity}.
 In the left-hand panel, we focus on emission at 150 MHz.
-The maximum values here reach approximately $6 \times 10^{-3}$ Jy arcsec$^{-2}$.
-Typical radio relic surface brightnesses, meanwhile, are $0.1 - 1$ Jy arcesec$^{-2}$ \citep{vanweeren2019}.
-This is not problematic, however, as we are not modeling first-order Fermi re-acceleration of a fossil relativistic electron population in our simulations (see Sect.~\ref{subsec:crest}).
-Modeling this is expected to increase the emission at Mach 3 by a factor of 10 to 100 \citep{pinzke2013}, bringing our simulations into line with observations.
+The maximum values here reach approximately $6 \times 10^{-3}$ $\upmu$Jy arcsec$^{-2}$.
+Typical radio relic surface brightnesses, meanwhile, are $0.1 - 1$ $\upmu$Jy arcsec$^{-2}$ \citep{vanweeren2019}.
+This is not problematic, however, as we are not modelling first-order Fermi re-acceleration of a fossil relativistic electron population in our simulations (see Sect.~\ref{subsec:crest}).
+Modelling this is expected to increase the emission at Mach 3 by a factor of 10 to 100 \citep{pinzke2013}, helping bring our simulations into line with observations.

 It can be seen that the peak of the emission traces an approximately straight line, with the shock corrugation being visible as promontories ahead of it.
 This follows from our observation in the previous section that the back of the shock is relatively flat, especially when seen in projection (see Figs.~\ref{figure:t_inj-and-B-field-projections} and~\ref{figure:mach-number-projection}).
 The most advanced regions of the shock in Fig.~\ref{figure:intensity-and-spectral-index} show emission that is a factor of $10-100$ weaker than the main body of the relic, indicating that they could be trickier to locate in observations; if the shock is not observed edge-on, this feature could be overpowered by the emission behind it.
 We will investigate the full impact of orientation on such features in future work.